19 Powerful Ways to Grow a Travel YouTube Channel in 2025

 Building a successful travel channel on YouTube takes time.
 Don’t get discouraged if you don’t see your subscriber base growing in the first three months.
 You’re juggling a lot of creative departments as a YouTuber.

-When I’m coaching creators or doing a YouTube channel and branding audit, I always ask my creators what their channel goals are.
-90% of the time, it’s channel growth.
-One creator wrote that he wanted to grow to one million subscribers in a year (he was at 10,000 subscribers)!
-I get it.
+When I’m consulting creators or doing a YouTube channel audit as a YouTube coach, I always ask my creators what their channel goals are.
+90% of the time, it’s subscriber growth.
+I totally get it…

-While being able to see your milestones in a vanity number is fun, do not be misled by it.
+But while being able to see your milestones in a vanity number is fun, do not be misled by it.
+This is a deep dark hole a lot of creators accidentally fall into and it keeps them crippled for a good half of their career.

-The truth many new creators misunderstand is that your subscriber count has little to do with how much you will earn from YouTube.
-It doesn’t equate how many brands will want to work with you, crowdfunding support you get or how many people buy your products/services.
+Truth: Your subscriber count has nothing to do with how much you will earn from YouTube.
+It does not equate how much ad revenue you’ll get, how many brands will want to work with you, fan-funding support you get or how many people buy your products/services.

 Last words on growing your YouTube channel in 2025

-Growing a travel YouTube channel in 2025 is absolutely possible…
+Growing and monetizing a travel YouTube channel in 2025 is absolutely possible…

 The journey is long, but if you’re here for the genuine love of travel and storytelling and not just free trips and brand deals, then you’ll figure it out.

-Want help masterminding your YouTube monetization strategy or maybe you want eyes on your channel and feedback with a YouTube channel and branding audit.
-Click on the links to learn more about growing your channel and income today!
+Want to YouTube coaching/consulting feedback or maybe you want eyes on your channel and feedback with a YouTube channel audit.
+Click on the links to learn more about growing your YouTube channel and income today!

 Read more of my travel content creator business posts